 I’m sure we’re all guilty of the “Sorry honey, I’m just too tired for sex” line.
 Your libido basically goes to die when you’re over-tired.
 Sleep deprivation only has to effect one person for the relationship to suffer.
 And when you’re so desperate for sleep or your partner is forced out of the bedroom altogher, sexy time just doesn’t happen.

 Not to mention, with the kids in bed with you, it’s near impossible to find a private intimate moment.
 So, throw on some JT, because it’s about time to bring sexy back (to your bed).

 Once you transition your littles to their own beds, create your bedroom sanctuary.
 Turn your bed be a place of cozy relaxation and luxury that you look forward to jumping into.

 Then put your relationship front and center.
 With no kids in bed with you, you’ll not only have more space, you’ll get more time.
 Kid-free time.
 Time with your spouse to talk about life’s next adventures and challenges.
 Time to catch up on each other.
 Time to snuggle, and time for lovin’!

 Some parents have told me they feel guilty transitioning away from co-sleeping, and even selfish for wanting to take their bed back.
 Well I’m here to tell you to let that go.
 For you, for your partner, and for your relationship, few things are better than good sex and a good night’s sleep.

 Did you know that if you started making sleep changes THIS WEEKEND, you would easily have your bed back for Valentine’s Day?
 Bow chicka wow wow.
 And after all, if there’s one gift your kids will always appreciate, it’s seeing their parents happy, united, and in love.

 If you’re ready to take back your bed, let’s talk!
-I’m here for anything from a free initial evaluation call to a fully customized sleep plan with unlimited support.
+I’m here for anything from a free sleep introductory call to a fully customized sleep plan with unlimited support.